Visual Studio Code with LaTeX - Follow-up

 Jira and Bitbucket (Official)

 I have been using Atlassian products since late 2009 and for many reasons I favour Bitbucket over GitHub.
-At the end of the day it is all Git, so the hosting provider makes no real difference to me, I only like Bitbucket because it integrates with all of the other Atlassian products that I also use alongside it.
+At the end of the day, it is all Git, so the hosting provider makes no real difference to me, I only like Bitbucket because it integrates with all the other Atlassian products that I also use alongside it.
 Atlassian provides an official plugin for Bitbucket in the Jira and Bitbucket (Official) extension, which provides excellent integration with Visual Studio Code.
 It works even better when you also use the Sourcetree application from Atlassian.
-If you don’t use Jira you can disable that functionality if you want.
+If you don’t use Jira, you can disable that functionality if you want.

 The extension allows the ability to view changes and make commits to Bitbucket directly from VS Code.